AnalyticsNova/Flat-Files-Ingestion-With-Azure-Functions/README.md

 13. Configure MSI for azure functions on keyvault.
 14. Open the excel and add the headers of required csv file in designated area , Once headers transformed into rows.
 15. Move to first tab in the second cell ammended the table name with filename no digits or special characters allowed.
-16. provide the business key column details to generate the sql script.
+16. provide the business key column details to generate the sql script, composite key columns are not supported require minor changes in sql procedures.
 17. Execute the script on database to provide meta data information about file.
 18. Upload the file that contain the same table name provided in step 8.
 19. A table will be populated with file content , you can change the file content to test SCD 2 scenarios.